The Snack Is More Interesting

 - In the Sherlock episode "A Scandal in Belgravia", a rather tense scene has just played out at Baker Street (Mrs. Hudson was attacked by CIA agents - Sherlock took care of them).
 Mrs. Hudson is rather upset, John is confused, concerned and trying to comfort her, and Sherlock... is eating a mince pie he got out of Mrs. Hudson's refrigerator.

 - Sam gets a call from her friends telling her they're trapped in a teacher's house.
 She says something along the lines of "that sucks," picks up an apple and takes a bite.

-- Played Straight and Averted in the same scene with Sam in iSaved Your Life.
-Freddie's been hit by a truck, Sam runs in to to tell Spencer, and he realizes she's not joking (because they are currently engaged in a paintball assassin game) when she throws away the pizza he was about to eat.
+- Played straight and averted in the same scene with Sam in "iSaved Your Life".
+Freddie's been hit by a truck, Sam runs in to tell Spencer, and he realizes she's not joking (because they are currently engaged in a paintball assassin game) when she throws away the pizza he was about to eat.
 Once she's done telling him, she starts eating a taco she bought at the scene of the accident.